About + CONTACT

 My story:

-In 2016 I decided to pursue my MFA in illustration, got into the School of Visual Arts, and went back to New York City.
-In graduate school I benefitted from getting an inside look into the illustration world in a city known for art and design, from world-acclaimed illustrators who were visiting lecturers and faculty members of the program.
-I learned a lot about what I didn’t like about the visual arts world, and also how to create my own business path.
+In 2016 I decided to pursue my MFA in illustration, got accepted at the School of Visual Arts, and went back to New York City.
+In graduate school I got an inside look into the illustration world in a city known for art and design, from world-acclaimed illustrators who were visiting lecturers and faculty members of the program.
+I also supplemented my classes with a watercolor painting class at the Art Students League of New York with Timothy Clark, and a figure drawing class at the School of Visual Arts with Stephen Gaffney.
+With supplemental studies, and the faculty of the School of Visual Arts’ Illustration as Visual Essay MFA program, I benefitted from the expertise of brilliant and highly qualified visual arts instructors.